montrealelixir/playbook/guides/presentations.md

 * Open to questions in the group
 * Adapter requirements for HDMI connection (if required)

+## On the Night

+Before you present, please ensure you have completed the tasks in the [Presenters Checklist](../checklists/presenters.md).
+These tasks will ensure your presentation goes smoothly - and who doesn't want that!

 ## Recording your presentation

 If you provide permission, your presentation will be recorded and posted to [YouTube](https://www.youtube.com/channel/UCftyx5k7K_0a3wIGRtE2YQw) using [Creative Commons Attribution-ShareAlike 3.0](http://creativecommons.org/licenses/by-sa/3.0/) license.
 The recording includes a visual of you presenting along with your presentation slides.